Master of Public Health (MPH) Degree in Texas

 Overview: Public Health Careers in Texas

-We’ve seen tremendous growth in the public health sector in Texas and with more than 430, 000 jobs expected to be created between by 2022, and a need for many different health services, it’s clear that the sector will continue its upward trend.
+We’ve seen tremendous growth in the public health sector in Texas and with more than 430, 000 jobs expected to be created by 2022, and a need for many different health services, it’s clear that the sector will continue its upward trend.

-By 2022, the home health sector is predicted to be the fourth fastest growing industry statewide.
 The continued growth won’t just afford opportunities to more people, it will also tackle important health issues such as preventable diseases.
 The decline in the number of Hepatitis A cases is a good example of this – since 2003, with vaccine availability and vital child immunization requirements prioritized, the cases in Texas have drastically declined.

 As a result of the progress with preventable diseases, the Texas Department of State Health Services allocated more than $50 million to fund prevention methods for HIV/AIDS, viral hepatitis and STI and TB.
 With this financial support and the growing need for public health professionals, Texas is opening the doors to financial, personal, and rewarding growth for interested individuals.